zibasec/arc-http-raw-body/README.md

 You'll first need to install [`macro-custom-pragma-runner`](https://github.com/zibasec/macro-custom-pragma-runner)

-Then use this pragma in your `.arc` file
+Then use this pragma in your `.arc` file.
+Example...

 ```
 @app